Skip to main content

 Controlling Pars

 To control this intensity musically, add a Par device to a MIDI track in Live.
-You will find the Beam devices in the User Library folder, in the Live browser.
+You will find the Beam devices in the User Library folder, in the Live Browser.
 You can just drag the device from the browser onto a MIDI track.

 Par device in Live